WEID-Consortium/weid.info/spec/index.md

 #### OID with DNS - Domain-, Address- and Identity- Binding
 We are thinking about to use the domain name system for OID resolution.
-+ **ORS** is a protocol to write an OID as a hostname and look its DNS up in DNS nameservers autoritativ for OID.
++ **ORS** is a protocol to write an OID as a hostname and look up its DNS in DNS nameservers autoritativ for the OID.
 + **DNS** is the resolution system we all know well already.
 After a lttle reading and testing OID-RAs with domains and nameservers and the ORS, I do not find the need to declare a *new* specification.
 I believe we can implement ORS by just the "normal" DNS and protocols we just have, BUT to ensure the conformance of applications we need registries.+